COVID: Schools are in lockdown and e-learning is a struggle | DW | 06.01.2021

 Taekke says his research shows that 8 in 10 primary school pupils in the country did not have access to real digital lessons during the pandemic but were just sent homework that they had to do on their own.

 Problems in other European countries are more severe.
 Reports about crashed servers and a lack of hardware have come out of many countries, including Italy and Greece.
-And in the United Kingdom, a study by charity Teach First suggested that almost three in four school leaders say their pupils do not have sufficient access to digital devices and the internet.
+And in the United Kingdom, a study by charity Teach First suggested that almost three in four head teachers say their pupils do not have sufficient access to digital devices and the internet.

 The Department for Education in the UK says English schools are "well-prepared to deliver remote education", with 560,000 laptops and tablets given to schools last year, and a further 100,000 this week.